Denzel-Witbooi/denzel-witbooi/README.md

 # 💫 About Me:
 Hello there!
-I'm Denzel, a junior web developer with a passion for coding and for data analysis.
+I'm Denzel, a junior software | web developer with a passion for coding and for data analysis.
 I have experience in various programming languages and technologies, but I'm particularly focused on C# and analyzing various datasets to improve my understanding of manipulating and visualising data.

 ## 🚀 Quick Facts